ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-04-js-testing.md

 ![Coverage]({{"/assets/test_coverage.png" | absolute_url}})

-The following are some of the testing tools we use for our javascript projects.
+The following are some of the testing tools we use in our javascript projects.

 * [Jest](https://jestjs.io/)
-"Delightful JavaScript Testing" (according to them of course) is used by Facebook to test all JavaScript code including
+"Delightful JavaScript Testing" (according to them of course) is used by Facebook to test all JavaScript code
-React applications.
+including React applications.
 One of Jest's philosophies is to provide an integrated "zero-configuration" experience.

 * [Enzyme](https://airbnb.io/enzyme/)
 Is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your